Coach for Sound 2018/2019

 Her work explores, text, scriptwriting, video and performance, she is interested in language, the plastic dimension of orality and the dematerialization impact on human relations.
 Her recent works involves a series of conversational performances in public spaces and the writing of a scenario based on the figure of the « Caregiver".

 Filmmaker and former SIC participant.
-Sophie Sherman is part of the team for the coordination of the SIC programme 2018/2019.
+Sophie Sherman is part of the team for the coordination of the SIC program 2018/2019.

 Master degree in Documentary Cinema from the Province University of Aix en Provence (Fr).
 Master degree in Fine Arts from the Fine Arts College of Marseille (Fr).
 She was then admitted at Le Fresnoy, Studio National des Arts Contemporains.
 She has made several documentery films and short fictions.